1½lbs.beef sirloin**fat trimmed and sliced across the grain, very thin into 1½-inch long pieces

-1tablespoonsesame oil
+1tbspsesame oil

-1small head broccoli, cut into florets
+1small head broccoli***cut into florets

 pinch of salt

-4scallions , chopped and divided
+4scallionschopped and divided

-1/4teaspoonred pepper flakes
+¼tspred pepper flakes

-cooked white rice, for serving
+cooked white ricefor serving

 Instructions

 In a bowl, whisk together the soy sauce, rice wine, and cornstarch until dissolved.
 Then whisk in the brown sugar, ginger, and garlic.
-Add sliced beef to bowl and toss to coat.
+Add sliced beef to the bowl and toss to coat.
 Set aside.

 Warm oil in a heavy nonstick skillet or wok over medium-high heat.
 Add broccoli, season with a pinch of salt and stir.
 Pour the water in the pan and immediately cover.
 Let steam for 2-3 minutes.
 With a slotted spoon, transfer the broccoli to a separate plate.
 Set aside.